 We had fabulous fajitas for dinner last night so I tried out the rice recipe.

 I commented at the dinner table that I thought it tasted just as good as the rice we get from our favorite Mexican restaurant – one of the kids said “It’s better!!”
+One of the tricks is to brown the rice in some oil before adding in the liquid.

 So I think I finally have found a Mexican rice recipe!
 Enjoy!